openeuropa/oe_theme/modules/oe_theme_content_call_tenders/README.md

-# OpenEuropa Content Call for Tenders companion module
+# OpenEuropa Content Call for tenders companion module

-This module is a theming companion module to the [OpenEuropa Content Call for Tenders](https://github.com/openeuropa/oe_content/tree/master/modules/oe_content_call_tenders) module.
+This module is a theming companion module to the [OpenEuropa Content Call for tenders](https://github.com/openeuropa/oe_content/tree/master/modules/oe_content_call_tenders) module.
-It provides the logic needed to theme the Call for Tenders content type.
+It provides the logic needed to theme the Call for tenders content type.

 ## Installation

-Make sure you have read the OpenEuropa Content Call for Tenders module's [README.md](https://github.com/openeuropa/oe_content/blob/master/modules/oe_content_call_tenders/README.md) before enabling this module.
+Make sure you have read the OpenEuropa Content Call for tenders module's [README.md](https://github.com/openeuropa/oe_content/blob/master/modules/oe_content_call_tenders/README.md) before enabling this module.

 ## Required contrib modules